 Harvesting Honey

-The beekeeper plays a crucial role in the production of honey.
-Once the bees have made the honey, the beekeeper must harvest honey from their hives providing it has cured long enough and the honey harvested is below 20% water content as a maximum.
-This involves carefully removing the frames from the hive and extracting the honey.
-The frames must be uncapped before extraction, and the honey must be filtered to remove any impurities.
-The beekeeper must ensure that the bees have enough honey to sustain themselves through the winter.
+The beekeeper plays a crucial role in the over-production of honey for their own needs.
+Once the bees have made honey, the beekeeper come harvest honey providing it has cured long enough and the honey harvested is below 20% water content as a maximum.
+This involves carefully removing the frames from the hive and extracting the honey, usually by spinning and using centrifugal force in an extractor.
+The frames must be uncapped of their wax capping before extraction, and the honey is filtered to remove any impurities such as wax particles and dead bees.
+After removing any surplus, as Beekeepers we must ensure our bees have enough honey to last them through the winter and into early spring.

 Factors Influencing Honey Production

 Honey production is affected by several factors that can either increase or decrease the amount of honey produced.
-These factors include seasonal changes, weather conditions, and availability of flowers.
+These factors include seasonal changes, good weather during the spring and summer season and the availability of abundant flowers for the bees to forage on.

 Weather Conditions

-Weather conditions such as rain, temperature, and humidity can also affect honey production.
-Bees tend to collect less nectar during rainy weather as flowers tend to produce less nectar in such conditions.
-Similarly, high temperatures and low humidity can cause flowers to dry up, making it difficult for bees to collect nectar.
-The flowers of the Ling and Bell Heather that grow profusely in Snowdonia in July and August are very susceptible to weather factors and often there is a short supply of our Heather varieties of honey such as Welsh Ling Heather Honey and our very popular Welsh Heather Blend Honey. how long does honey take to work
+Weather conditions such as rain, low temperatures and high humidity in the hive can affect honey production.
+Bees tend to collect less nectar during rainy periods as flowers tend to produce less nectar in such conditions as it's washed off with the rain from the flowers.
+Similarly, high temperatures and low humidity can cause flowers to dry up, making it difficult for bees to collect scarce nectar.
+The flowers of the Ling and Bell Heather that grow profusely in Snowdonia in July and August are very susceptible to weather factors and often there is a short supply of our Heather varieties of honey such as Welsh Ling Heather Honey and our very popular Welsh Heather Blend Honey.
+At the end of every season, we always judge the amount of money as to whether the season has been a success or not.
+Honey remains an extremely popular ingredients or food to eat on its own and it's this popularity which we hope continues for many years to come!